Skip to main content

 Tragedy struck when Kunwar Bhoj Raj was killed in battle, only six years after their wedding.
 Meera’s sorrow was immeasurable, but she steadfastly refused to live as a widow.
 “How can I be a widow,” she declared, “when my husband, Krishna, is eternal?”

 Impressed by her strength and perhaps taking pity on the teen widow of his childless heir, whom he had loved deeply, Rana Sanga permitted her to wear saffron robes, symbolic of renunciation, instead of a widow’s white.
 He even built a small temple for her beloved deity within the palace temple premises.
-But after his sudden death, the kingdom passed to the hands of his young son Vikramaditya, the new ruler of Mewar, driven by lust and arrogance, made indecent advances toward Meera.
+But after his sudden death, the kingdom passed to the hands of his young son Vikramaditya, the new ruler of Mewar, who, driven by lust and arrogance, made indecent advances toward Meera.

 Horrified, she prayed fervently to Lord Krishna for an escape.
 When news of Vikramaditya’s behaviour threatened to harm his reputation, Raj Mata Karnawati, the beloved favourite queen of Rana Sanga, intervened.
 She advised Meera to leave Chittorgarh quietly with her loyal Sakhi, Lolita.
 Before her departure, Meera entrusted the idol of Krishna to her mother-in-law for daily worship, for she was unsure about her whereabouts once she left home.
 In Chittorgarh, even today, people believe that the luck of Chittorgarh departed from the state with Meera and her humiliation.